tstellanova/mavleash/README.md

 In addition, you can use IFTTT.com (if this then that) to pull Particle.io events into other web services.
-I've setup an [example IFTTT recipe](https://ifttt.com/recipes/397072-log-particle-event-data) that will pull particle event data (I use the 'statecsv' event mavleash generates) into a Google Drive spreadsheet: each time mavleash generates a statecsv event, this recipe will add a row to the spreadsheet.
+I've setup an [example IFTTT recipe](https://ifttt.com/recipes/397072-log-particle-event-data) that will pull particle event data (I use the 'statecsv' event mavleash generates) into a Google Drive spreadsheet: Each time mavleash generates a statecsv event, this recipe will add a row to the spreadsheet.
 This is handy for recording your flights.

 You can setup a similar IFTTT recipe for tracking your flight time: mavleash also publishes the 'LANDED_STATE' event when your drone takes off (IN\_AIR) or lands (ON\_GROUND).

+The sample mavleash HTML file provides a few command buttons:

++ Land:  This sends a landing command to your drone.
++ Takeoff: Tells the drone to takeoff (assuming it already has a mission and is in auto mode)
++ RTL: Tells the drone to return to where it was launched (may work for some drones)
++ Reset: Tells the Electron board itself to reset

+Be aware that different drones support different mavlink commands, and not all drones will react to these commands in exactly the same way.
+Test your vehicle in a safe venue before relying on mavleash to recover your drone if it flies away.

 ### Next Steps